day8/re-frame/docs/on-dynamics.md

 An app is a "sequential process", and over time a sequential process will shift from one state to another, and consequently, often from one behaviour to another.
-Code branches will conditionally execute subject to predicates on state, and, then, in a feedback loop, the executing code will update that state.
+Code branches will conditionally execute subject to predicates on state, and, then, in a feedback loop, the code which executes will update that state.

 Wait!
 Did someone just say feedback loop?
 Even just a few steps into any mental stimulation, there